JuliaPOMDP/POMDPs.jl/docs/src/offline_solver.md

 ```

 !!! note
-    A `POMDPPolicies.VectorPolicy` could be used here.
+    A `POMDPTools.VectorPolicy` could be used here.
 We include this example to show how to define a custom policy.

 The solve function calculates the best greedy action for each state and saves it in a policy.
 To have the widest possible compatibility with POMDP models, we want to use [`reward`](@ref)`(m, s, a, sp)` instead of [`reward`](@ref)`(m, s, a)`, which means we need to calculate the expectation of the reward over transitions to every possible next state.